iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 Runtime timers must cancel initialization and scheduled callbacks on close.
 No delayed callback may write after shutdown.

+Use `adapter.setTimeout` and `adapter.clearTimeout` for runtime work so ioBroker can track timers.
+Do not introduce global `setTimeout` calls in productive sources.

 ### 9.4 Feature detection

 Unsupported features are stored in `deviceInfo.unsupported` using the existing delimiter contract.